mgedmin/indicator-netspeed/README.md

 ----

 * It's not packaged.
-* Configuration options.only accessible through dconf-editor
+* Configuration options only accessible through dconf-editor

 Credits